mcpython4-coding/Documentation/mcpython/mixin/Mixin.md

             :param priority: the mixin priority
             :param optional: optional mixin?
             :param include_handler: when False, this is not an annotation, and the exception will be simply ignored
+            :param inline_handler: when True, will inline the target method

         function replace_explicit_raise(